International Advisory Council

 DAVID KRACKE

 David Kracke is an attorney in Portland, Oregon specializing in environmental issues including endangered species protection.
-He has authored and co-authored eight laws in the state, including a 2022 law focused on zoonotic disease and the banning of live animal markets, making Oregon the first state in the USA to do so.
+He has authored and co-authored 12 laws in the state, including a 2022 law focused on zoonotic disease and the banning of live animal markets, making Oregon the first state in the USA to do so.
 In 2011, David was part of the legislative team that banned the possession, sale and trade of shark fins within Oregon, and in 2017, he wrote the initial draft of Oregon’s landmark anti-poaching law which dramatically increased penalties for poaching Oregon’s wildlife, including bear and cougar.
 He served on the board of directors of the Rhino Trust where he worked closely with the late Anna Merz.
 David studied international environmental law at Lewis and Clark Law School in Portland, and at the University of Nairobi Law School in Kenya.

 FRANS LANTING